tbidne/shrun/README.md

                            to other keys recursively.
 Lines starting with `#` are considered comments and ignored.
-  -t,--timeout ARG         Non-negative integer setting a timeout -h,--help                Show this help text
+  -t,--timeout ARG         Non-negative integer setting a timeout -n,--nativeLog           If this is flag is on, we will log all commands'
+                           stdout.
+The default behavior is to swallow stdout.
+  -h,--help                Show this help text
 ```